 - 1 1/2 teaspoons vanilla extract

-- Optional: add 1/2 teaspoon baking powder if you prefer the cookies light and don’t mind them spreading slightly (for more information refer to the above post).
+- Optional: add 1/2 teaspoon baking powder if you prefer the cookies light and fluffier and don’t mind them spreading slightly. (for more information refer to the above post).

 - In a medium bowl, sift together flour, salt, and baking powder if using.
 Set aside.